JeffreyWay/Laravel-Model-Validation/readme.md

 }
 ```

-Alternative, edit `app/config/app.php`, and add a new item to the `aliases` array:
+Alternativly, edit `app/config/app.php`, and add a new item to the `aliases` array:

 ```php
 'Model' => 'Way\Database\Model'